47 Cassava Products and Byproducts: The Full List

 Often served with dipping sauces, they are enjoyed in various cuisines, particularly in Latin America and the Caribbean, where they are a beloved comfort food.

-Cassava pancakes are a gluten-free breakfast cassava products made from cassava flour or grated cassava.
+Cassava pancakes are gluten-free breakfast cassava products made from cassava flour or grated cassava.

 The batter typically combines cassava with eggs, milk, and a leavening agent, resulting in a smooth and pourable mixture.